james-coder/SnapmakerU1-Extended-Firmware/README.md

 - The official U1 firmware image you download from Snapmaker combines GPL components and proprietary Snapmaker software (GUI, services, cloud integration, etc.).
-- Snapmaker’s terms grant you a personal, non‑transferable license to use those proprietary parts on Snapmaker devices and prohibit copying or redistribution.
+- Snapmaker’s terms generally grant you a personal, non‑transferable license to use those proprietary parts on Snapmaker devices and may restrict copying, modification, and redistribution.

 This project: